koush/docs.scrypted.app/scrypted-nvr/apps.md

 }
 </style>

-# Scrypted NVR App
+# Apps and Remote Access

 ![image](/img/scrypted-nvr/tablet.png){data-zoomable}

-The Scrypted NVR app can be installed after the NVR plugin is installed and configured.

-## Remote Access via Apps and Browser

-Cameras and recordings can be viewed remotely via a browser or the app.
+Cameras and recordings can be viewed remotely via a browser or the app by enabling cloud access.

 1. Install the `Scrypted Cloud Plugin`.
     * Scrypted Cloud must also be installed when self hosting.
 See below for self hosting instructions.